open-climate-data-science/open-climate-data-science.github.io/about.md

 ## Acknowledgements

-This event is funded through a grant from the [NC State Office of Research and Innovation](https://research.ncsu.edu/dsi/internal-funding/) and also supported by the [NC State University's Data Science Academy](https://datascienceacademy.ncsu.edu/about/).
+This event is funded through a grant from the [NC State Office of Research and Innovation](https://research.ncsu.edu/dsi/internal-funding/) and [NC State University's Data Science Academy](https://datascienceacademy.ncsu.edu/about/).

 A big thanks to the NC State University Libraries [Data Experience Lab](https://www.lib.ncsu.edu/spaces/dxl) in D.H.
-Hill Library for providing our tutorial instructors (Livia Popa and Nicholas Gawron) workspace accomodations during the March 2022 workshop.
+Hill Library for providing our tutorial instructors (Livia Popa and Nicholas Gawron) workspace accommodations during the March 2022 workshop.